 As prescribed in the memorandum, OMB advised that agencies should give priority consideration to special interest functions, which are those that require increased management attention due to heightened risk of workforce imbalance.
 The team reviewed the Product Service Codes (PSCs) and Special Interest Functions (SIFs) representing the highest dollar volume PSCs included in the Federal Procurement Data System - Next Generation (FPDS-NG).
-The following PSC was reported to OMB as FMC Special Interest Functions:
+The following PSCs are being reported to OMB as FMC Special Interest Functions (SIF):